 Latest update: 3/9/2023 at 11:20 am

-A storm is headed to the Bay Area that will bring substantial rainfall on Thursday night into Friday, with showers lingering into Saturday.
+A storm is headed to the Bay Area that will bring substantial rainfall tonight into Friday, with showers lingering into Saturday.

 For your safety, we urge all community members to review flooding and winter storm resources, and prepare themselves and their property from the possibility of wind and water damage.